 What is SMTP Error 450 4.1.8?

 SMTP error 450 4.1.8 is a temporary failure that indicates your email was rejected by the recipient’s mail server.
-Yes, it’s a temporary error—but it can often point to a fundamental issue.
+Yes, it’s a temporary error – but it can often point to a fundamental issue.
+The 4.1.8 code is one of many enhanced SMTP status codes defined in the IETF’s enhanced status code registry, which standardizes how mail servers report specific delivery problems beyond the basic 450 response.

 What causes SMTP Error 450 4.1.8?